ArduJimmy/NRF24-Transmitter-for-NRF24-Drone-With-BMP180/README.md

   <li><a href="https://www.youtube.com/watch?v=wbK7oOLr6PM" target="_blank">How to make NRF24L01 Quadcopter + Multiwii 2.3</a></li>
   <li><a href="https://www.youtube.com/watch?v=FOICuyzBk54" target="_blank">Flying Test: NRF24L01 Mini Quadcopter</a></li>
   <li><a href="https://www.youtube.com/watch?v=sLL9Ln12AQs" target="_blank">Main Troubleshooting Tips with NRF24L01</a></li>
+  <li>How to Add Trimmers on your NRF24L01 Transmitter (will be available soon)</li>
   <li>Flying Demo: How To train your drone on Hover (will be available soon)</li>
 </ol>

+<p>All those videos are related each other.
+I'm so glad to share those all to you for free without hidden tips, tricks or else. </p>

 <h3>PIN CONFIGURATION</h3>
 <p>Will be available soon .........</p>